German Academic Exchange Service: Tasks and goals

-The statutory name is “Deutscher Akademischer Austauschdienst” (German Academic Exchange Service), in legally binding letters with the addition e.
-V. In its publications, the association also used the variants “Austausch-Dienst” and “Austausch Dienst” to clarify the acronym DAAD until the beginning of 2015.
+The organisation's statutory name is Deutscher Akademischer Austauschdienst e.V.
+(German Academic Exchange Service).
+Until the beginning of 2015, it is also used the variants "Austausch-Dienst" and "Austausch Dienst" in its publication to clarify the acronym DAAD.

-DAAD-Strategy 2030
+DAAD Strategy 2030

-In view of the global challenges facing international academic cooperation and according to the DAAD the growing importance of international academic exchange, the DAAD published a new strategy in January 2025.
-The DAAD Strategy 2030 serves as a compass for the DAAD.
-It analyzes the current framework conditions of international academic cooperation and, on this basis, formulates the priorities and goals of the DAAD's work until 2030.
-The DAAD Strategy 2030 emphasizes the role of the DAAD as an actor in foreign science policy and science diplomacy and systematically takes current developments at universities and in society into account.
+In view of the global challenges facing international academic cooperation and the growing importance of international academic exchange, the DAAD published a new strategy in January 2025.
+This DAAD Strategy 2030 serves as a compass for the organisation.
+It analyses the current framework conditions of international academic cooperation and, on this basis, formulates the priorities and goals of the DAAD's work until 2030.
+The strategy emphasises the role of the DAAD as an actor in foreign science policy and science diplomacy and systematically takes account of current developments at universities and in society.

 Against this background, the DAAD Strategy 2030 sets four priorities: